 One must understand the basic difference in the indigenous toilets of India and the western ones.
 In the traditional Indian toilet seats, one has to squat down completely while in the western toilets one just sits on the toilet seat in a similar position to how one sits on a chair.
 So, here comes a big dilemma.
 Which technique is healthier and the recommended one.
 According to Ayurveda, there is no better way than squatting down.
 But, for all the people here for whom research done by the western scientists is what they like to trust more, here comes a news- recent discoveries by the western scientists have proved that the healthiest way to do it is by squatting down.
 In addition, wiping off to clean without using water is another bad practice of poor hygiene which unfortunately some Indians have adopted due to the British rule along with their unhealthy technique of sitting on the toilet seat instead of squatting down.

-”More than 90% of the westerners do not defecate regularly in the morning even today.
+”A vast majority of the people in the western world do not defecate regularly in the morning even today.
 On the other hand, in India one’s day can not even start unless one empties one’s gut and that is done even before the first meal.
 Further, a vast majority in the west brush their teeth only after eating breakfast which is another bad practice of poor hygiene.
 And not just that, almost a fraction of the people in the west clean their tongue during teeth brushing which is yet another embarrassing practice of poor hygiene.”

 So, one thing is clear.
 The west which is still largely unaware of the techniques of basic hygiene whether its about cleaning one’s tongue everyday or brushing the teeth before the first meal of the day or having a regular morning toilet session at the beginning of the day which is further aggravated by the wrong toilet usage technique of sitting instead of squatting down or even the practice of wiping off to clean their rear without water, they are definitely not the right people to teach Indians the lessons of basic hygiene and neither they were in the past.